 OK, most younger readers may not have heard of Jet Harris.
 There's a chance you may have heard of The Shadows, the band he played bass in up to 1962.
 And, if not, a better chance you'll recognise their most famous hit, Apache, the song that kept them at Number 1 for 5 weeks in the UK Charts in 1960.
 For those that do know, you know.
 Every guitarist growing up in the UK in the 1960s and 1970s knew - and couldn't help being influenced by - The Shadows.
 They were the original guitar gods.
 Purely instrumental, the riffs, the sound, the syncopation of instruments and choreography (check out the "Shadows Walk"), this was the guitar band that inspired a generation of hopefuls.
 Lead guitarist Hank Marvin was the first true British guitar hero.
 And famously the first British guitarist to own and play a Fender Stratocaster - a 1959 in Fiesta Red, bought for him by Cliff Richard.
 Less famously, Jet Harris was also one of the first in the UK to own a Fender Precision, a 1960 Sunburst, soon to be replaced by a Fiesta Red to match Hank Marvin's.
 The guitars were as syncopated as the sounds and the choreography.

 The story of the Fender Precision itself is an older one.
 The first ever full production electric bass, launched to the market late in 1951.
-If you want to know more, check out the full story with our 1972 Precision, the first P-Bass to join the collection.
+If you want to know more, check out the full story with this 1972 Precision, the first P-Bass I ever welcomed to the collection.

 As far as this one goes, it's an end of an era bass.
 CBS bought Fender in March 1965.
 For a few untroubled months, Fender guitars were produced to the spec and quality that had solidified their reputation, just before the CBS focus on mass production techniques took hold.
 This one, from July 1965, came out in those months.
 It's an absolute beauty and a tribute to its heritage.